 Set in a haunted (allegedly) heritage house, The Tea Cosy has plenty of character thanks to its heritage setting in the sandstone area known as The Rocks.
 Expect a rainbow of tea cosies adorning the place is for you to decide.
 It has, hands down, the best scones in Sydney.
 Trust me, I’ve eaten a lot of scones in Sydney.
 Perfect for morning tea, afternoon tea, Devonshire tea, high tea…

 D6 Sussex Centre, 401 Sussex Street, Sydney

 Take a seat for a formal tea tasting or relax with an all-you-can-drink-for-$15 session.
-Topo has a mix of their own plantation teas alongside popular Chinese and Taiwanese teas as well as a couple of rarer teas (the only one to sell tai ping ho kui in Sydney!) and an outstanding range of gong fu cha teaware.
+Topo has a mix of their own plantation teas alongside popular Chinese and Taiwanese teas as well as a couple of rarer teas and an outstanding range of gong fu cha teaware.

 Ground floor The Galeries, 500 George St, Sydney

 There are very few tea blenders that match the flair of T totaler.
 The duo are fun and experimental, using mainly organic ingredients, and will also teach you how they do it in their blending workshops.
 Its speciality is herbal tea but you’ll also find camellia sinensis and some awesome cake here.

 A well-appointed teahouse with a modern oriental theme, Zensation excels at hosting tea events, particularly at Chinese New Year.
 Pair your tea with food by choosing a degustation, or select your own brew from the curated menu.
 Leaf and teaware also available for sale.